S-D-V-A-S-M-V-V-I-C-T-S-S-BAGGER/CovidTowerDefense/readme.md

 If you want the full testing experience.
 Play level 3 until you have at least a score of 1500.

+To place a tower.
+First click on one of the wooden tiles, after which you can select a tower in the HUD to place.

 FULLSCREEN AIN'T WORKING YO. #str8facts #blessed